 - 1. Adhere to all points as laid down in this document and related procedures (See below). - 2.
-Report any incidents or concerns regarding young people's well-being or safety to the Designated Safeguarding Lead / Deputy, or their Line Manager as appropriate. - 3.
+Report any incidents or concerns regarding young people's well-being or safety to their Line Manager, Designated Safeguarding Lead or Deputy as appropriate. - 3.
 Use Support and Supervision sessions to actively discuss Safeguarding issues and develop best practice. - 4.
 Attend induction and other training courses and ongoing training in Safeguarding.